← Back to Engineering Projects

 Step 26

-Twist the red and black wires together from the battery hub and the RF receiver circuit.
+Step 26: Twist power wires together from battery and circuit.

 Step 27